zephyrproject-rtos/zephyr/samples/basic/blink_led/README.rst

 until the blinking frequency reaches 1 Hz.
 This completes a whole blinking cycle.
 This faster-then-slower LED blinking cycle repeats forever.

+Since for some PWM hardware it might be not possible to set the PWM period of 1 second (to achieve the blinking frequency of 1 Hz), this application at its beginning tries to determine what is available for the used PWM hardware, and accordingly decreases the maximum PWM period (thus increases the initial blinking frequency) if needed.

 Wiring
 ******